PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-13 18:53:57
+Last updated: 2024-04-13 18:54:31
-Random Quote: I'll have to take a page from Robert's book, not that he ever read one.  -  Stannis Baratheon
+Random Quote: The Lion does not concern itself with the opinions of sheep.  -  Tywin Lannister